 The discussion in this topic would be about the aerial warfare that has some capabilities or is designed to work in contested areas.

-Also like in the case of the land warfare, the people is allowed to talk in the poll of the topic with their votes.
+Also like in the case of the land warfare, the people has the chance to talk in the poll of the topic with their votes.
 In this case multiple vote is allowed too to make possible that every reader can select all the aircrafts and helicopters that can have a longer future in the Russian armed forces avoiding a total decommission before the end of this decade, according to his/her opinion.

 In the family of small combat aircrafts with different roles (fighters, interceptors, land attack,...) the Su-25 seems to be the less modern aircraft.
 It is also the smaller and less powerful, it is the alone that reach not supersonic speed and it is one of the oldest in service from this family.
-The oldest of all them wold be the MiG-25, that still seems very actual as concept.
 Today the armed forces of Russia continue interesed in this open family of aircraft with intensive work in the development of new aircrafts.

 In the family of long range bombers, called also strategic bombers, the introduction of shipborne unmanned aircrafts of different sizes (all significantly smaller than strategic bombers) for reconnaisance, surveillance and maritime patrol roles, makes more clear that the concept of strategic bomber must share the same philosophy to deal with land or sea targets (including submarine targets).
 The entire concept of the strategic bombing has been discussed many years.
 Some people considered it outdated after the introduction of the modern air defense systems, but also the evolution of the ammunition used by the bombers makes unnecessary for the strategic bombers to fly over a target in order to hit it.
 This detail gives to the concept of the strategic bomber a longer life than expected, and today are appearing new projects for the future.
 Today, the oldest part of this family of aircrafts in service would be formed by the Be-12, Il-38 and Tu-95/142.
 It would be the oldest in age but also in concept.
 They share to have big crews, and some weak technological details like to be subsonic, and in the case of the B-12, even to have a range under the current standards for strategic bombers.
 It makes to think that the Be-12 can be the first aircraft totally decommissioned between the aircrafts of this family.